 -July: My first “big” blog post: the “1st Annual Google Places Freak Show.”
 First mention in Matt McGee’s monthly “Best Search Marketing Posts” roundup.
 I launch my charitable “Visibility for Veterans” program.

 -June 1: Launch of the new-and-improved LocalVisibilitySystem.com.
 I give my kit (the local SEO infoproduct I’d sold since 2009) the 21-gun salute.
 Begin offering my Done-for-You service to the general public.
 Long-time clients and email subscribers become the first readers of my blog.
-This day marks the true birth of my business.
+This day proves to be the rebirth of my business.

 -March: Final sale of the Local Visibility System kit.

--February: Complete work for my first “Done-for-You” client, who went on to attract over 1000 local customers in a 3-month period (resulting in a record year of profits for his company).
+-February: Complete work for my first “Done-for-You” client (who went on to have a record year of profits for his company).

 -December: Begin work for first “Done-for-You” client – a service I initially only offer to people on my email list who inquire about it.

--October: Have a one-hour consultation with one of my heroes, Howie Jacobson (perhaps the best money I’ve ever spent).
-This leads me to several epiphanies.
+-October: Have a one-hour consultation with Howie Jacobson (perhaps the best money I’ve ever spent).
 Stopped advertising on Google AdWords.
 Begin planning the “new” LocalVisibilitySystem.com, which would be centered around a blog.
 Daunted, but excited.

 -May-September: Add materials to the kit.
 Work closely with a handful of my buyers/clients on further local SEO projects.
 Read everything about local search that I can get my hands on.